melezhik/swat/README.md

 Generators are very close to perl one-liners, they both _perl evaled during test run_, but remember value returned by generators and pass it back recursively to parser so that new swat entities may be created.

-As you can notice an array wich generator return should contain _strings representing swat entities_, here is another exmaple:
+As you can guess from examples above an array returned by generator should contain _strings representing swat entities_, here is another example:

     # Place this in swat pattern file
     generator: [ map  { "$_\n" } [ '# my name is', 'John', '# I like ', 'perl' ]

 Of course there is no limit for you!
 Use any code you want with only requiments - the last line should return array reference.
 What about mysql database lookup to check return results with data base entries?

     # Place this in swat pattern file
     generator:
     use DBI; use DBD::mysql; \
     $dbh = DBI->connect("DBI:mysql:database=users;host=localhost;port=3306","root","");  \
-    my $emps = $dbh->selectall_arrayref("SELECT ename FROM emp ORDER BY ename", { Slice => {} } ); \
+    my $emps = $dbh->selectall_arrayref("SELECT ename FROM emp ORDER BY ename", \
+    { Slice => {} } ); \
     [ map { $_->{ename} }  @$emps ]

+Noticed that '\\' symbols in last example?
+Swat uses '\\' to define multiline swat entities.

 # Generators and Perl one-liners scope